andrew/ultimate-awesome/README.md

 - [awesome-aws-appsync](https://github.com/dabit3/awesome-aws-appsync) - Curated list of AWS AppSync Resources.
 - [awesome-mobile-robotics](https://github.com/mathiasmantelli/awesome-mobile-robotics) - Useful links of different content related to AI, Computer Vision, and Robotics.
 - [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
-- [awesome-eve](https://github.com/devfleet/awesome-eve) - A list of 3rd party Applications and Tools for the awesome Eve Online MMO.
 - [awesome-starcraftAI](https://github.com/SKTBrain/awesome-starcraftAI) - A curated list of resources dedicated to StarCraft AI.
 - [awesome-nextjs](https://github.com/officialrajdeepsingh/awesome-nextjs) - A curated list of awesome Nextjs-based libraries that help build small and large-scale applications with next.js.
 - [awesome-local-llms](https://github.com/vince-lam/awesome-local-llms) - Compare open-source local LLM inference projects by their metrics to assess popularity and activeness.